s-zeng/s-zeng.github.io/zelia/groom_speech.md

 follows will be even better, as I have the privilege of waking up next to you, my wife.

-Zelia, my brilliant bride, I promise to be there for you through all the ups and downs.
+Zeal, my brilliant bride, I promise to be there for you through all the ups and downs.
 I promise to be your rock, your partner, and your best friend.
 Above all, I promise to love you with all my heart, now and forever.